EmielStoelinga/mlray/README.md

 pip install -r requirements.txt
 ```

-## Training of SKLearn model with wachttijden data
+## Training with wachttijden data
 ### Data preparation
 Download the data from [this website](https://puc.overheid.nl/PUC/Handlers/DownloadDocument.ashx?identifier=PUC_656543_22&versienummer=1) and paste it in the `./data/raw/` folder.
 Data can be cleaned and pre-processed by running the `./src/prepare_dataset.py` Python script.
 In this script row without target values are removed and the features are one-hot encoded.

-### Model training
+### SKLearn model training
 A model can be trained by running the `./src/train_sklearn.py` script.
 First the data is loaded, then a decision tree is trained with cross validation (n=5) to predict the target value.
-A resulting R2 validation score is printed.
+A resulting L2 validation score is printed.

+### LightGBM model training
+A model can be trained by running the `./src/train_lightgbm.py` script.
+First the data is loaded in which columnnaes are altered slightly because LightGBM could not handle special characters in the columnnames well.
+Then a LightGBM model is trained to predict the target value.
+A resulting L2 validation score is printed.

+## Challenges
+- With Ray, it is sometimes hard to perform elementary alterations such as changing columnnames.